BoiseState/CS321_Bioinformatics/README.md

     - It must support at least the following values for `GeneBankCreateBTree`:

-        - `0`: Any diagnostic messages, help and status messages must be be printed on standard error stream
+        - `0`: Any diagnostic messages, help and status messages must be printed on standard error stream

         - `1`: The program writes a text file named `dump`, containing the frequency and the DNA